lendroidproject/Rightshare-metadata/README.md

-# nft-metadata-api
+# rightshare-metadata-api
-Python API server for LeaseNFT Metadata
+Python API server to render images of Rightshare NFTs from on-chain metadata

 ## Framework